iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="gov.nc.dhhs.exposurenotification 2 reviews"/>
 </p>

+> This app used to update daily to show potential exposures.
+Here we are on Feb 1 and app last updated exposures on Jan 17.
+Perhaps funding ran out.
+I will be deleting this app.
+Update: Ultimately had to uninstall and reinstall.
+Will see if it updates regularly.<br> :date: __2021-02-02 15:24:09__

 > I had the app for a few months, but I never got a notification.
 Either COVID didn't exist where I was, or people are not using the app properly.
 Looking at the other reviews I'm going to go with people aren't using the app properly with no fault of their own.
 If it's difficult to get a pin on the app then people will be less likely to log their positive results.<br> :date: __2021-01-27 17:45:33__